 In 2014, the Department entered into an agreement with the French government to establish the Holocaust Deportation Claims Program to compensate Holocaust survivors who were deported by France’s state rail company SNCF during the Nazi occupation but were previously excluded from French compensation programs.
 The deadline for submitting claims has passed, but additional information on this initiative is available here.

 In the Justice for Uncompensated Survivors Today (JUST) Act of 2017, the U.S. Congress directed the Department of State to submit a report on the property restitution record of the countries that endorsed the 2009 Terezin Declaration on Holocaust-Era Assets.
 The Terezin Declaration is a non-binding statement ultimately endorsed by 47 countries that seeks to resolve remaining Holocaust-era property restitution issues, among other issues.
 The JUST Act was signed into law by President Trump on May 4, 2018.
-The Report will be available to the general public on SEHI’s website as is Secretary Pompeo’s statement, and the transcript of the State Department briefing on the JUST Act Report on July 29, 2020.
+The Report is available to the general public on SEHI’s website as is Secretary Pompeo’s statement, and the transcript of the State Department briefing on the JUST Act Report on July 29, 2020.

 Teaching Holocaust history requires a high level of sensitivity and keen awareness of the complexity of the subject matter.
 Providing an accurate understanding of the Holocaust and the lessons that it offers is a way to confront growing anti-Semitism worldwide.
 The U.S. Holocaust Memorial Museum provides extensive background information, including on the victims of the Holocaust.